 Not tree-stand-sitting recreational hunters dressed up like the front cover of a Cabella’s catalog, but wilderness hunters in blue jeans and flannel shirts, whose families went without if their hunts were unsuccessful.
 They were more interested in placing shots and tracking animals than memorizing the ballistic data on the latest ubermagnum.
-They cared about results, not numbers.
+Results mattered, not numbers.
 They hunted with .30-30s, .348 WCFs, .30-06s, .270s, and 6.5×55 Swedes and the like.

 Growing up, I heard an oft-repeated statement from those who hunted with the Swedish 6.5 cartridge.
 “It just seems to kill better.”
-Better than an ‘aught-six.
-Better than a .308.
+Better than an ‘aught-six, more effective than a .308.
 Better than a lot of things.
 They couldn’t tell me exactly why, but I learned to love the 6.5 mm cartridges for the same practical reasons, and I have since learned the science behind what those older hunters knew from experience.

 Let’s put aside all we have learned from high-pressure marketing and gun-counter mythology, and focus on what we can learn from what counts: science and experience.
 That’s why I sold my .308 AR and replaced it with a 6.5 Grendel.

 The AR-15 weighs less than a similarly configured .308 AR.
 It is also shorter with the same barrel length.
 The balance is noticeably better.
 Because the 6.5 Grendel is designed for a standard-sized AR-15 rifle, the 6.5 Grendel has an advantage in weight and balance.